Blue’s Clues Birthday Party Ideas

 1. Shovel and Pail

 It only seemed appropriate to have shovels and pails for favors for the kids.
-I opted to go with assorted colors, but you could go with red and yellow like the show.
-If you decide to have a piñata for the party, the pails can double as candy collectors.
+I opted to go with assorted colors, but you could go with red pails and yellow shovels like the show.
+If you decide to have a piñata for the party, the pails can double as candy collectors and treat holders.

 2. Blue’s Clues Cups